-- 1. Existing wildlife corridors should be retained in all development proposals and the opportunity to improve existing wildlife corridors or create new ones should be taken wherever possible. - 2.
-The habitat value of ancient lanes should be protected and enhanced: - Stoney Lane - Pocketsdell Lane (LWS) - Hyde Lane - Green Lane (Footpath LT8 to Ley Hill) (Local Wildlife Site) - 3.
-Development proposals must conserve and enhance biodiversity and deliver net biodiversity gains of at least 10% (in accordance with the current best practice DEFRA Biodiversity Metric). - 4.
-All designated Local Wildlife Sites should be managed for biodiversity.
+- 1. Wherever practicable, development proposals should retain existing wildlife corridors (as shown on the Policies Map) and incorporate opportunities to improve existing wildlife corridors or create new corridors. - 2.
+As appropriate to their scale, nature and location, development proposals should protect and, where practicable, enhance the habitat value of the following ancient lanes: - Stoney Lane (Byway BOV 020) - Pocketsdell Lane (LWS) (part Byway and part Bridleway BOV 009) - Hyde Lane - Green Lane (Footpath LT8 to Ley Hill) (Local Wildlife Site) - 3.
+Development proposals should conserve and enhance biodiversity by applying the mitigation hierarchy and deliver net biodiversity gains of at least 10% (in accordance with the current best practice DEFRA Biodiversity Metric). - 4.
+All designated Local Wildlife Sites should be protected from the negative impact of development and buffered.
+If biodiversity offsets are required in the Neighbourhood Plan Area, Local Wildlife Sites should be targeted to receive these offsets, if habitats are suitable. - 5.
+All buildings bordering open space should include integrated boxes for swifts and bats.
+All fencing must be permeable to wildlife, for example, hedgehog highways.